What'sNEW

 ...among the most compelling detections were amino acids – 14 of the 20 that life on Earth uses to make proteins – and all five nucleobases that life on Earth uses to store and transmit genetic instructions....
 This comment comes from one of two large interdisciplinary teams who have analysed samples returned from asteroid Bennu.
 Fifty years ago, all of the organics would have been thought incredible, but this surprise has been gradually accepted and explained.
 Now they are considered to be ingredients for the Earthly origin of life, a concept I call pseudo-panspermia.
 With my opposite gestalt, I suspect that these life-related molecules actually came from life — the simplest way to explain them.
 I would be surprised if no signs of life were found in space.

 The other team (McCoy et al.) was focussed on the minerals in the samples, which must have precipitated from a watery brine on Bennu's parent body.
-The evidence for liquid water in the asteroids moons of our solar system is another ongoing surprise that also looks favorable for panspermia.
+The evidence for liquid water in the asteroids and moons of our solar system is another ongoing surprise that also looks favorable for panspermia.
 Analysis of the valuable Bennu samples is not complete.

 Predominantly left-handed valine in sample from Bennu